AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 This will start a development server running on `http://localhost:5000`.
 In order to deploy this application on a server, you should setup a WSGI interface and a server (e.g. Apache)

 ### Usage of the application
 The home page of the application gives you a list of possible taxa extracted from Wikidata.
 This list is created by the following rule: all taxa with an IPNI ID and a Plazi ID.
-An extra filter is applied which excludes results with a ZooBank ID, since these treatments are often not accesible.
-The namese are clickable and start the actual application.
+An extra filter is applied which excludes results with a ZooBank ID, since these treatments are often not accessible.
+The names are clickable and start the actual application.
 However, the application works for other taxa as well.

 To start the actual appliction, the structure of the URL to pass is:
 ```
 http://localhost:5000/<Genus>/<epithet>
 ```
-Carefull: the syntax is case sensitive.
+Careful: the syntax is case sensitive.
 The genus should always start with a capital/